-Katie Treadwell is an accomplished student affairs professional with a wide range of experience in higher education administration.
-Katie currently serves as Residence Hall Director for Senior Experience at Barnard College, an affiliate of Columbia University in the City of New York.
-She previously led service-learning, civic engagement, new student orientation, first year experience, leadership development, and student organizations at Oklahoma City Community College.
-Katie's professional experience also includes coordinating student outreach programs and mental health awareness for the Baylor University Counseling Center, as well as public relations and development for the Oklahoma State University Foundation.
-She earned a Bachelor of Arts degree in public relations and religion from Baylor University and a Master of Science in Education in student affairs administration from Baylor University.
+Katie Treadwell is an accomplished professional with a wide range of experience in higher education administration.
+Katie currently serves as Associate Director for First-Year Experience at The University of Kansas and previously led Senior Experience programs at Barnard College, an affiliate of Columbia University.
+Katie's professional experience also includes residential life, civic engagement, mental health outreach, and student leadership programs.
+She has an extensive background in public relations and development for higher education.
+Katie earned a Bachelor of Arts in public relations and religion from Baylor University and a Master of Science in Education in student affairs administration from Baylor University.
 She is an active member of NASPA: Student Affairs Administrators in Higher Education.
 Katie is currently pursuing the Doctor of Education degree in the AEGIS program at Teachers College, Columbia University.
-She looks forward to complementing her higher education administration experience with a broader context of adult education, organizational learning, and leadership theory.
+Her research focuses on higher education administrators' response to campus tragedies.

 - Vergara, Mariana I.